Altered circadian rhythm

 What happens if your sleep pattern alters the structure of your circadian rhythm?

-- social interactions,
+- social interactions

-- Atmospheric conditions, and
+- Atmospheric conditions

-- Some medications.
+- Some medications

-- One good example to represent this idea is from a study called “Timing of REM sleep is coupled to the circadian rhythm of body temperature in man.” by Czeisler et al. It has a good visual on a desynchronization sleep pattern, and we can clearly see that the optimal rem timing isn’t shifted even though the subjects are sleeping at different times each day.
+- One good example to represent this idea is from the study, “Timing of REM sleep is coupled to the circadian rhythm of body temperature in man.”
+It has good visuals on a desynchronized sleep pattern; in addition, we can clearly see that the optimal REM timing does not shift even though the subjects have different sleep times each day.

-As of late, this is the point with the least weight against polyphasic sleep – if it turned out that this was the case, especially if the circadian morning was set at a strict time with several other zeitgebers.
-One way sleep appears to be able to affect the circadian rhythm today is by inhibiting other zeitgebers to be utilized at the time you are sleeping.
+As of late, this is the point with the least weight against polyphasic sleep.
+This is if it turned out to be the case, especially if the circadian morning was set at a strict time with several other zeitgebers.
+One way sleep appears to be able to affect the circadian rhythm today is by inhibiting other zeitgebers at the time you are sleeping.